The Best Ski Goggles of 2024: Tested

 Sizing and fitting goggles is key to enjoying your time on the slopes.
 Here are a few tips to keep in mind.

 Helmet compatibility: To get the best fit, make sure to try on goggles with your helmet.
 You want to eliminate any “gaper gap” (the gap between your helmet and goggles) both for style and functionality in gnarly weather.
 Also, make sure there aren’t any uncomfortable pressure points on your nose, forehead or the corners of your eyes.
 If you’re starting from scratch and shopping for a helmet, too, look for one that’s the same brand as your goggles; there's a better chance of finding a flush, perfectly compatible fit.
-(If you’re in the market for a brain bucket, check out our helmet guide for our top-rated helmets of 2023.
+(If you’re in the market for a brain bucket, check out our helmet guide for our top-rated helmet picks.

 Learn more: The Best Snow Helmets: Tested